-- Helping you maintain, or re-establish, contact with family members or other important people from your past, including friends, previous carers, social workers, etc.
+- helping you maintain, or re-establish, contact with family members.
+Or other important people from your past, including friends, previous carers, social workers

-- Where appropriate, continuing contact with the ‘Independent Visitor’ you had while you were in care
+- where appropriate, meeting ‘Independent Visitor’ you had while you were in care

-- Help maintaining or regaining contact with people special to you or who cared for you in the past, like former foster carers or social workers.
+- help maintain or regain contact with people special to you.
+Or people who cared for you in the past, like former foster carers or social workers

-We understand that having a boyfriend or girlfriend may be important to you and will offer you advice in reference to safe relationships, safe sexual relationships and cultural differences within relationships.
+We understand that having a partner may be important to you.
+We can give advice on staying safe, safe sexual relationships, and cultural differences within relationships.
 We want you to be happy and safe and avoid situations where you might be mistreated or exploited.

-If you have lost contact after seeking asylum and want to contact your family or try to find missing family members the Red Cross offer a family finding service.
-They help restore contact between families separated by armed conflict, disaster or migration.
+If you have lost contact after seeking asylum and want to contact your family or try to find missing family members the Red Cross offers a family finding service.
+They help restore contact between families separated by armed conflict, disaster, or migration.
 Your Personal Adviser can assist you in contacting them.

 If you need further help with relationships in your life, your Personal Adviser will be able to support you and signpost to local and national organisations that can help you further.